RobbingSpree/HLMSH-Novel/new chapters 2nd attempt/Chapter 15.md

 "I didn't mean...yeah this is fine, you're fine."

 "What if I'm in your lap?"
 Trouble asked, starting to lose grip on her line of questioning and mounting Brun's legs.
 She ended up half kneeling and half sitting while facing Brun looking slightly up into her eyes.
-Of she had the courage to do this to Debug this would have been perfect height to push her down, but Brun's height had them almost at eye level.
+If she had the courage to do this to Debug this would have been perfect height to push her down, but Brun's height had them almost at eye level.

 Brun looked conflicted, but before Trouble to see deeper they were pulled into a hug and their head was guided down onto Brun's shoulder.